learningproof/websitev2/_posts/2024-07-04-of-grammatology-ipfs-as-language-family.md

 Decoupling them, and allowing them to be configured separately, might be useful, and necessary for making the other 3 layers more independent and swappable.

 For example, the kind of perimeters a system already needs might make `libp2p` and/or Amino optimizations (with all their dependencies and abstractions in tow) a bad fit for some use-cases.
-For example, systems that, by design, operate on a single network or cloud provider, or systems that already have authorization deeply woven into them, might not near either.
+For example, systems that, by design, operate on a single network or cloud provider, or systems that already have authorization deeply woven into them, might not need either.

 Little work has been done to specify this layer, partly because interoperability at this layer tends to happen as an ad hoc matter, if at all.
 It might be necessary if evolution continues on non-Amino systems that might develop a need to federate _to one another_.